zoeyj3/2216_documentation/docs/index.md

 ## By the end of this guide, you will be able to

-* Create, open, share, download and save a Draw.io file
+* Create, open, share, download and save a Draw.io file.
-* Create a basic flowchart in Draw.io
+* Create a basic flowchart in Draw.io.
-* Format shapes, lines and text in Draw.io
+* Format shapes, lines and text in Draw.io.

 ## Prerequisites